End-to-end One-shot Human Parsing: Method

 According to~\cite{qi2018low}, the above metric learning approach actually can be seen as accumulating the contrastive InfoNCE/NCA loss~\cite{goldberger2004neighbourhood} between each pixel and the corresponding prototype.
 Unlike instance-level contrastive learning~\cite{he2020momentum, chen2020simple} with stable features, employing contrastive loss on individual pixels would introduce many noisy supervision signals, which hinder learning discriminative prototypes.
 To this end, we employ an auxiliary prototype-level contrastive loss which remedies the side effect of noisy pixels.

 Formally, we extract the query class static prototype $\Tilde{\boldsymbol{p}}_{c}$ using the ground truth query mask during meta-training similar to Eq.~\eqref{eq:pix2proto}, $i.e.$,

-where ${\Lambda}_c^{q}$ is the index set for pixels in the $c$-th class in the query mask, and $\left| {{\Lambda} _{c}^{q}}\right|$ is the size of ${{\Lambda} _{c}^{q}}$.
+where ${\Lambda}_c^{q}$ is the index set for pixels in the $c$-th class in the query mask and $\boldsymbol{G}^{q}_{x}$ is the feature at pixel index $x$.
 We next calculate the prototype-level contrastive loss with the extracted query static prototypes and the support static prototypes in Eq.~\eqref{eq:pix2proto}, $i.e.$,

 where $\tau$ is the temperature coefficient.
 Finally, the overall objective function for the two spaces is defined as:

 where $\lambda^{{\rm NCA}}$, $\lambda^{{\rm AGM}}_{\rm cgs}$, and $\lambda^{{\rm DML}}_{\rm fgs}$ are balancing hyperparameters.